sftcd/happykey/README.md

 aren't totally shabby:-)

 Main TODOs (possibly in this order) are:
-- selection of test vectors (first matching mode for now)
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
 - APIs for non single-shot operation (non-existent:-)
 - multiple suites (only one for now)